 Yet, a must visit at the Vic Market is the delicatessen section.
 And, you can easily reach it via the Elizabeth Street or Therry Street entrances.

-So, here is where Max and I usually spend most of our time… when visiting the Queen Victoria Market in Melbourne.
+So, here is where Paul and I usually spend most of our time… when visiting the Queen Victoria Market in Melbourne.